 This proposed change better accommodates multi-generational households, which has been a recurring concern for San Francisco residents.
 Intergenerational living has increased further under the current COVID-19 conditions and job uncertainties.
 However, JADUs are a stark contrast to the current "Zoning Administrator Bulletin: Rooms Down" policy, a set of standards that encourages additional habitable space on the ground floor of residential buildings without creating illegal units.
 The JADU option now allows for an efficiency kitchen in the additional habitable space on the ground floor, discounting the Rooms Down policy that currently prevents this.
-In the near future, the Zoning Administrator will be issuing set of amendments to existing interpretations and bulletins, including re-evaluating the Rooms Down policy, as described later in this report.
+The Rooms Down Policy was reevaluated, party due to the new State law changes, and has recently been repealed as described below.